Geometric Design of Highways

 d.
 After you are finished changing these values, click on the Stations to Plot button.

 e.
 Choose one station that is in full cut, one that is in full fill, one that has both cut and fill, and one that is superelevated.
 Turn the rest off by clicking on Mark Off button.
-Click OK.
+Click OK. f.
+Click on the Create Cross Section Sheets icon and OK on the following window.

 From the RoadCalc dialogue box, go to Output --> Mass Diagram sheets.
 You will create the Plan and Profile just like you did the Cross Section plot (hint: do step 3b).